 A panorama of the surrounding peaks:

-I noticed this aspen on the way down; someone I’d like to talk to sometime:
+I noticed this aspen on the way down; I’d like to talk to whomever hiked this canyon this many times someday:

 Summary: this route is possibly the most direct route up Mahogany Mountain (besides a western face scramble).
 The lower half offers a bit of shade, especially in the morning, but the overgrown trail is “grabby” at the legs and feet.
 If you take trekker poles, remove the baskets for easier movement through the underbrush.